NilocEsrom/ReadabilityAnalyserDE/README.md

 # ReadabilityAnalyserDE (RADE)

 ReadabilityAnalyserDE (RADE) is an automated text analysis program for German texts, written in Python.
-It is inspired by Coh-Metrix, an online tool that measures several readability characteristics of English.
+It is inspired by Coh-Metrix, an online tool that measures the readability of English texts across several dimensions.

-I'm in the process of writing a user report of correlation strengths to CEFR ratings.
+I'm in the process of writing a user report of correlation strengths to CEFR ratings, using 84 learner graded text.

-My access to a testing material (or statistics knowledge for that matter) makes it difficult to do any kind of principle component analysis, but I welcome offers of collaboration.
+My access to a larger sample of testing material (and advance statistical knowledge of things like Principle Component Analysis) makes it difficult to do any kind of extensive testing, but I welcome offers of collaboration.

 ## Licensing